-Teams that have completed this course report spending 20 to 40 hours or more each week on course activities.
+Teams that have completed this course report spending 20 to 40 hours or more per person (typically the EL spends the most time) each week on course activities.
+Teams report spending 60-75 hours per week.
 Getting out of the classroom and interviewing customers is a majority of the effort.
-Teams are expected to complete 12-15 in-person or Skype video interviews each week focused on the business model canvas area of emphasis for that week.
+Teams are expected to complete at least 15 inperson or video conference (e.g., Skype) interviews each week focused on the business model canvas area of emphasis for that week.
 This means that in total you will have completed 100 or more interviews by the end of the course.
 These interviews are valuable sources of information and cannot be delegated.